The best cannabutter in America, you ask? It’s easy.

 But seriously, the stronger the weed the stronger the butter, so plan accordingly.

-After the directions I’ll give you a few quick ideas, not recipes, on what to do with it.
+After the directions I’ll give you a few quick ideas, and links to recipes, on what to do with it.
 Did anybody see “Last Tango in Paris?”
 Kidding.
 Tasty things, like a couple of teaspoons stirred into a hot buttered rum.

 More edibles info

 How much is enough?
 The effects are different for everybody.
 8 tips for getting the right dose

 Calculating THC dosage: Here’s a how-to for determining serving sizes for home recipes